Short description of Individual Emission Rights for Flying (IERF)

 Distances in kilometers can be multiplied by a weight greater than 1 when nearby destinations are concerned that can be easily reached by train (for example Amsterdam-Paris) and when business class is chosen corresponding with much more space, thus emission, than economy class.
 The IERF app collects this additional information and computes the resulting distance measure in kilometers.

-For reasons explained in the Appendix we propose to install a progressive function between prize and number of kilometers in the IERF-app so that a citizen who travels far away and frequently will have to pay prices that become gradually higher than 0.02 euro per kilometer.
+For reasons explained later we propose to install a progressive function between prize and number of kilometers in the IERF-app so that a citizen who travels far away and frequently will have to pay prices that become gradually higher than 0.02 euro per kilometer.

 Other characteristics